OpenFAST/openfast/docs/source/user/hydrodyn/input_files.rst

 members. **MDivSize** determines the maximum spacing (in meters) between simulation nodes where the distributed loads are actually computed; the smaller the number, the finer the resolution and longer the computational time.
-Section 7.5.2 discusses the difference between the user-supplied discretization and the simulation discretization.
 Each member in your model will have hydrodynamic coefficients, which are specified using one of the three models (**MCoefMod**).
 Model 1 uses a single set of coefficients found in the SIMPLE HYDRODYNAMIC COEFFICIENTS section.
 Model 2 is depth-based, and is determined via the table found